TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 ## Do I need to use Wokwi, or could I use an HDL?

 If you’re an advanced user, you can use the HDL of your choice.
-Have a look at the info.yaml file.
-Here's an example of a Verilog submission: https://github.com/TinyTapeout/tt02-submission-template/tree/verilog-demo
+See the [HDL page](/hdl) for more information.

 # TinyTapeout FAQs